Dekirai/MultiPresence/README.md

  That's it!
 Now on every windows startup, the program will automatically launch!

 ## Blacklist (Optional)
-Multipresence also allows you to block certain games from being detected.
+MultiPresence also allows you to block certain games from being detected.
 As of release 1.6.0, you can use a file named "blacklist.json" to block games.
 A downloable premade file and a tutorial can be found [here](https://github.com/Dekirai/MultiPresence/wiki/Blacklist).